Sidpatchy/RomeBot/README.md

 # RomeBot by Sidpatchy
 Get Started By Typing !help

-RomeBot is a very basic chat bot I created it to bring some more fun to my Discord Server, and... who doesn't need the Glory of Rome in everything they do?
+RomeBot is a basic chat bot I created it to bring some more fun to my Discord Server, and... who doesn't need the Glory of Rome in everything they do?

 Now including 25% more glory in the same package!
 Nowhere else can you find so much glory packed into such a small package.
 Only 16  kilobytes!